John Hancock Investments hires subadvisors for its mutual funds and has used a manager-of-managers approach for more than 25 years (as of 2016).

 Andrew Arnott President, CEO, John Hancock Investments

-Jeff Duckworth President of Retail Distribution, John Hancock Investments
+Jeff Duckworth President of Intermediary Distribution, John Hancock Investments

 Karen McCafferty Senior Vice President, Head of Marketing, John Hancock Investments